matthiascy/termclr/README.md

 ## How to use ?

-Basically, you put the color/format manipulators
+Basically, put the color/format manipulators before the text you want to color.

 ```c++
 #include <iostream>